 Times are changing; the job market is ever-evolving, and stereotypes about the industry are disappearing.

 It’s an exciting and inclusive industry to be a part of – but there’s more.

 Higher education can come with a sizeable price tag, and when you look at the likes of going to university, that’s definitely the case.

 However, in contrast to high university fees, the cost of a trades training course is affordable and can be paid in a much shorter time.
 Moreover, if paid off before you’re fully qualified, you can enter your chosen trade without debt following you.

 Earn While You Learn

-If and how much you can earn will vary depending on the route you take, but plenty of pathways to the trades industry allow you to earn while you’re learning.
+If and how much you can earn will vary depending on your route, but plenty of pathways to the trades industry allow you to make while learning.
 For example, you can begin earning as an electrical trainee just six weeks after starting our NVQ Level 3 Electrical Training Course.

 According to Indeed, an apprentice electrician in England can expect to earn £15,507 a year, but with Options Skills, trainees can earn more.
 In addition, we work with UK businesses through our in-house recruitment team to find employment for our electrical trainees.